loneboarder/p5.experience.js/README.md

 # p5.experience.js
-Extensive library for p5.js that adds additional functionality for creating canvas-based web applications.
+Extensive library for p5.js that adds additional event-listening functionality for creating canvas-based web applications.

 ## The core concept of p5.experience.js
-p5.experience.js introduces two new main concepts to p5:
+p5.experience.js introduces with the uxElement a new concept to p5:

-### 1. The uxElement
-The uxElement is an object that consists of shape-drawing and input-handling.

-### 2. The createApp() function
-The createApp() function gets called once just before draw() loops the first time.
-You can build your app here!
+It is now possible to create event-listeners to p5-sketches.

+At the moment there are **5** possible shapes:
+* Rectangle
+* Square
+* Triangle
+* Ellipse
+* Circle

+**How do the event listeners work???

 ## Beginner Tutorial - Getting started
 To build your first web-application with p5.experience.js you need to add the createApp() function to your sketch: